 - Start tempering mustard/chana and urad dhal in hot oil over a wide open pan.

-- When dhals turn golden brown add chopped onion, curry leaves, turmeric and hing.
+- When dals turn golden brown add chopped onion, chili powder or sambar powder or whole chilis, curry leaves, turmeric and hing.

 - Now add cooked beans with salt and shredded coconut.